- Calls to this hotline are currently being directed to Within Health, Fay or Eating Disorder Solutions

 Holistic Approaches to Eating Disorder Treatment

-A holistic practitioner will likely ask in-depth questions about not just someone’s illness and symptoms but their history and lifestyle.
-They may make suggestions to alleviate or balance these other aspects of someone’s life to create a healthier harmony within their body and mind.
+A holistic practitioner will likely ask in-depth questions about not just someone’s illness and symptoms but also their history and lifestyle.
+They may suggest ways to alleviate or balance these other aspects of someone’s life to create healthier harmony within their body and mind.

-In many cases, this involves incorporating relaxation techniques into someone’s routine, to help them ease their mind, body, and spirit.
-Some holistic approaches to promote a healthy lifestyle include: (2)
+In many cases, this involves incorporating relaxation techniques into someone’s routine to help them ease their mind, body, and spirit.
+Some holistic approaches to promoting a healthy lifestyle include:2

 - Acupuncture: To help reduce stress and complement other types of eating disorder treatment

-- Herbal medicine: This practice is aimed at creating physical, internal balance for a patient.
+- Herbal medicine: This practice aims to create physical internal balance for a patient.

 - Meditation: A help for alleviating stress and anxiety, as well as finding mental and emotional acceptance